HeroCTF/HeroCTF_v3/README.md

 # HeroCTF V3

-HeroCTF is an online CTF (Capture The Flag) for beginner / intermediate players.
+HeroCTF is an online cybersecurity competition for beginners or intermediates that takes place twice a year.

+Start : Friday 23/04 at 7pm (UTC+0) - 9pm in France
+End : Sunday 25/04 at 9pm (UTC+0) - 11pm in France

 Website : https://www.heroctf.fr/ <br>
 Twitter : https://twitter.com/HeroCTF <br>